 We identify genes that control differentiation of liver and pancreatic cells in the embryo.
 We then unravel how dysfunction of these genes in adults causes disease.

 The form and function of cells differ from one organ to the other.
 The acquisition of organ-specific properties of cells is called "cell differentiation" and this process mainly occurs during embryonic development.
 Using transgenic mouse models and human tissue samples we have identified genes that are essential for normal differentiation of liver and pancreatic cells.
 In parallel, we found that dysfunction of these genes in adults is associated with diseases such as liver or pancreas malformation, metabolic anomalies and cancer.

 We have also identified genes that are critical for normal differentiation of pancreatic progenitor cells to the main cell types of the pancreas, namely endocrine cells which include insulin-producing cells, acinar cells which secrete digestive enzymes, and ductal cells which delineate the pancreatic ducts.
-Similar to liver cancer, pancreatic cancer can be initiated by conversion of exocrine acinar cells to duct-like cells, a process called acinar-to-ductal metaplasia.
-Using cell and molecular biology technology and mathematical modeling we now investigate how genes control such changes and determine which cell types are at the origin of pancreatic cancer.
+Similar to liver cancer, pancreatic cancer is initiated by changes in the differentiation status of pancreatic cells.
+We now investigate how genes control such changes and determine which cell types are at the origin of pancreatic cancer.
 Unraveling how tumors develop in the pancreas and liver is expected to improve early diagnosis of cancer, eventually leading to early and more efficient therapy.

 Hepatic cell differentiation